 1/2 cup coarsely chopped unsalted roasted peanuts

-Preheat oven to 325 degrees F. Butter a 8-by-8-inch pan, line with parchment paper, and butter again.
+Preheat oven to 325 degrees F. Butter a 8-by-8-inch pan, line with parchment paper.
 In a medium bowl, combine the dry ingredients: flour, baking soda, and salt.

-In a large bowl, using a hand-held mixer, beat together the sugar and egg until pale and glossy.
+In a large bowl, using a whisk or hand-held mixer, beat together the sugar and egg until pale and fluffy.
 Add the vanilla and melted butter, beat until combined.
-With the mixer on low speed, add the dry ingredients a little at a time, scraping down the sides of the bowl now and then, until just combined.
-By hand, fold in the chopped chocolate and peanuts.
+With a spatula, fold in the dry ingredients a little at a time, scraping down the sides of the bowl now and then, until just combined.
+Fold in the chopped chocolate and peanuts.
 Spread batter in prepared pan and smooth top.

-Bake for 30 minutes or until a toothpick inserted into the center comes out with a few crumbs.
-Let cool completely in the pan.
-Use the parchment paper to lift the cooled blondies onto a cutting board.
-Using a sharp serrated knife, cut into 1-inch squares.
-Yield: 16 blondie bites.
+Bake for 30 minutes or until a toothpick inserted into the center comes out clean.
+Let cool in the pan before lifting out onto a cooling rack to cool completely.
+Transfer the cooled blondies to a cutting board.
+Using a sharp serrated knife, cut into small or large squares.
+Yield: 16 blondies or 25 blondie bites.